[Originally posted in 2020 to mark the 75th Anniversary of the end of World War II and the transformation of the modern world; Revised August 3, 2021]

 “Indianapolis departed San Francisco on 16 July 1945, foregoing her post-repair shakedown period.
 Touching at Pearl Harbor on 19 July, she raced on unescorted and reached Tinian on 26 July, covering some 5,000 miles from San Francisco in only ten days.”

-After delivering the atomic bomb components, the ship sailed for Guam and the Philippines.
-On July 30, the ship was torpedoed by a Japanese submarine and sank in twelve minutes.
+After delivering the atomic bomb components, the ship departs for Guam and the Philippines.

 “What followed was an ordeal of hell on earth for those who survived the sinking.
 For a whole host of reasons, many related to the secrecy of her atom bomb mission, the rest of the Navy did not know that Indianapolis was missing.”